stunn4/securitynotes/misc/privesc/README.md

 # Privilege Escalation Checklist

-*keep in mind that these notes are intended to provides a little and really basic checklist that I could sometimes follow when I feel stuck on scenario(s) like CTFs.*
+*keep in mind that these notes are intended to provide a little and really basic checklist that I could sometimes follow when I feel stuck on scenario(s) like CTFs.*

 ----
 ## What do I have in my hands?